001.Barnes Valley-Long Branch

 The project would include pre-commercial thinning (PCT) of 750 acres.
-PCT would include felling trees less than 8? in diameter at breast height, machine or hand piling of the slash created, and pile burning and/or underburning of units.
+PCT would include felling trees less than 8 inches in diameter at breast height, machine or hand piling of the slash created, and pile burning and/or underburning of units.

 US Cellular Tomahawk Cell Tower

 Special Use application to construct a 150' tall cell tower, equipment shed, and fence at top of the old Tomahawk Ski Hill near Rocky Point/Hwy 140.
 Includes buried power line from Hwy 140 up an existing access road to tower site.

 The purpose of the proposed action is to build a restroom/shower house with an installed septic system at the existing Upper Klamath Marsh U.S. Fish and Wildlife Cabin on the Klamath Ranger District.

 Verizon Wireless - Grizzly Peak Communication Site

 Consider request for SUP to intall an equipment shelter (26' x 11 1/2')on existing gravel pad, bury a powerline 120' through the graveled area and colocate antenna equipment on an existing tower at the Grizzly Peak Communications Site.